- Nearly two-thirds of a company’s business is from existing clients and customers.

 Encore’s Affinity Program is the premiere roadside assistance loyalty program.
 Whether your clientele are commercial drivers or private consumers, our program has them covered.
 Plus, you can offer this perk for just pennies on the dollar.

-For more information about Encore’s Affinity Program or to get a free call, contact us online today!
+For more information about our Encore Affinity roadside assistance loyalty program or to get a free call, contact us online today!